lauslim12/Asuna/README.md

 ## Available Routes

+- `/`, showcases the homepage.
 - `/rooms`, showcases all rooms.

-## Route To Implement
+- `/profile`, showcases personal profile.
 - `/rooms/:slug`, showcases a single room.
 - `/login`, shows the login form.

+## Route To Implement

 - `/admin`, to access the admin panel.
 - `/admin/orders`, to see all pending orders.
 - `/admin/visitor`, to create a new booking for a visitor.